maargenton/go-cli/README.md

 }

 func main() {
-    cli.Run(os.Args, &cli.Command{
+    cli.Run(&cli.Command{
         Handler:     &cmd{},
         Description: "...",
     })
 }
 ```

-The `cmd` type defines a collection of options for command being defined.
-The
+The `cmd` type is a struct that will capture all the options and arguments
+passed on the command line.
+The main function defines a command referring to the
-main function parses command-line arguments and invokes `cmd.Run()` with all
+`cmd` type, and through `cli.Run()` parses the command-line arguments and
-the fields initialized inside the `options`.
+environment variable to configure the command before calling `cmd.Run()`.

+### Struct tags

+The details of the command-line interface are defined on the struct with `opts`
-The `opts` tag defines, in a comma separated list:
+struct tags, containing a comma separated list of the following:
 - `-b,--baudrate`: either or both of a short and long flag name for the option
 - `arg:<n>` : captures a positional argument
 - `args` : captures all remaining arguments
 - `default` : a default value for the field if not specified on the command-line
 - `env` : the name of an environment variable that can override the default
 - `sep`: a separator for fields that can accept multiple values.
-By
+By default,
-  default, multiple values must be specified by repeating the option flag multiple times.
+  multiple values must be specified by repeating the option flag multiple times.
 - `name`: the display name for the value, used when printing out description of
   the field.

-A separate `desc` tag contains the description for the option.
+A separate `desc` struct tag contains the description for the option.

+### Supported field types

 Fields in the command options struct can be:
 - any parsable value type